tembo-io/website/docs/tembo-cloud/api.md

 # API

-To explore the Tembo Cloud API, visit our [interactive API documentation](https://api.coredb.io/swagger-ui/#/).
+To explore the Tembo Cloud API, visit our [API documentation](/platform-api).

 The API is under continuous development and subject to change.